oturns/geosnap/geosnap/visualize/suviz/Python2Html_v2/README.md

 `geosnap-viz` has a highly interactive and dynamic user-interface that makes it easier to explore, model, analyze, and visualize the social and spatial dynamics of neighborhoods.

-`geosnap-viz` utilizes data and analysis layer provided by  [“The Geospatial Neighborhood Analysis Packages”](https://github.com/spatialucr/geosnap) (written in python), and combines them with a visualization layer written in Javascript, Html and CSS.
+`geosnap-viz` utilizes data and analysis layers provided by  [“The Geospatial Neighborhood Analysis Packages”](https://github.com/spatialucr/geosnap) (written in python), and combines them with a visualization layer written in Javascript, Html and CSS.
 The visualization layer is made of open-source JavaScript libraries such as Leaflet, Plotly, and D3.

 `geosnap-viz` consists of GEOSNAP2ACM (Adaptive Choropleth Mapper) and GOESNA2NAM (Neighborhood Analysis Mapper).
 GEOSNAP2ACM and GEOSNAP2NAM are open source GIS software packages that support (1) querying Race/Ethnicity, Socioeconomic and Demographic variables, (2) data exploration, (3) neighborhood delineation and analysis, and (4) user-interactive and dynamic visualization.
 Python3 (comes with Anaconda3) and Jupyter Notebook are required to run them.
 For visualization, Firefox  or Google Chrome work best.
 It has not been tested in Internet Explorer (IE).